 This is an old article that is only still here for historical purposes.
-We prototyped this and the initial testing was positive.
+Back in 2010 we were subletting a room out of the Collaboration Room and we needed RFID access to both the building and the room we were subletting.
+We prototyped this and the initial testing worked great.
 However after moving from prototype to finished build, it became intermittent and unreliable.
 Eventually we sat this asside and purchased an Open Access 2.0 system from 23B shop.
 The Open Access system was still in use at Bloominglabs as of 2016, more details are available here: RFID_System_Software.

 Bloominglabs has built and will soon activate an RFID access control system.
 Our system is loosely based on Open Access Control designed by the 23B Shop hackerspace.
 We needed to get this operational as quickly as possible.
 Once we found their design we made our own minimized designed based on that.
 The goal was not a masterpiece of engineering, but something quick and dirty that would get the job done.
 We also wanted something that could operate completely standalone if necessary and still log access, so we added the SD card to our design.

 - RFID access control of 2 doors in our building

 - Stand-alone logging capability (via the SD card)

 - USB connectivity for logging to IRC/Twitter/etc when the host PC is running